antonsking/FriendBot-and-Friends/README.md

 # FriendBot and Friends

-A package of Instagram bots that interact with a target audience naturally, to efficiently and effectively return followers.
+A package of Instagram bots that interact with a target audience naturally, to efficiently and effectively return real and engaging followers.
 These include Friendbot, Likebot, and Unfollowbot.

 ## Downloads